Cekurok/HTTP-Security-Headers/README.md

 Test for security related http headers.
 #Installation
 Go to https://github.com/RandomAdversary/HTTP-Security-Headers
-and click the “Download Zip” button.
+and click the “Download ZIP” button.

 This will download a file with a name like HTTP-Security-Headers-master.zip.